Pennsylvania lifts ban on gas production in polluted village

 Dimock resident Erik Roos, whose well was fouled with methane and who spent years fetching drinking water from an artesian well miles from his house, said he was pleased that he would finally be connected to a public water supply.
 But he was surprised when a reporter told him about the planned resumption of drilling.

-“It’s disturbing to me that they rewarded them so quickly,” he said.
+“It’s disturbing to me that they rewarded them so quickly,” he said Monday.
 “Seems to me they should wait at least a year.”
 He said regulators should have told Coterra: “‘If you show you’re following this agreement, maybe we’ll let you do it.’”

 Rubinkam reported from northeastern Pennsylvania.
 Associated Press writer reporter Marc Levy in Harrisburg, Pennsylvania, contributed to this report.